Cdelgado23/go-learning-projects/webservice_architecture/README.md

 - Implementing a nodes repository to handler the access to the nodes data.
 - Injecting the repository into the service.
 - Implementing a test to validate the endpoint behaviour.
+- Organizing the project structure to better separate the concerns, trying to follow the good practices of the Go community.